kantholtz/dotfiles/README.md

 I use `./install.apt.sh [server]` if I need a basic set of programs.
-I don't think that it's interesting for anyone besides me but for the sake of documentation: Compiles fish from master and emacs 24.5 (and that takes a while)...
+I don't think that it's interesting for anyone besides me but for the sake of documentation: Compiles emacs 25.1...

 ### Local configuration ###